 If you do not wish this to happen you must make a Will immediately.

 If you still own a property with your former spouse as Joint Tenants, you will need to consider whether or not to revise this arrangement.

-A Joint Tenancy means that if you die your spouse would atomatically inherit the whole of the property by way of what is termed the “Rule of Survivorship” and vice versa.
-If you wanted to leave your share of the property by way of a Will to anybody other than your spouse, you will need to “sever” the joint tenancy so that you could then hold the property as what are termed “tenants in common”.
-We can do this for you by simply serving a Notice on your spouse and the Land Registry.
+A Joint Tenancy means that if you die your spouse automatically inherits the whole of the property by way of what is termed the “Rule of Survivorship” and vice versa.
+If you wanted to leave your share of the property by way of a Will to anybody other than your spouse, you will need to “sever” the joint tenancy so that you could then hold the property as “Tenants in Common”.
+We can do this for you by simply serving a Notice on your spouse at the Land Registry.

 Even as a tenant in common, whilst you remain married to your spouse unless you leave a Will, your spouse will be your automatic beneficiary under the Intestacy Rules.

 If you have appointed a former spouse as your Executor (the person who distributes your estate in accordance with the provisions of your Will) this appointment will lapse.

 As the appointment will lapse, this will have important legal implications as a third party will have to be appointed to deal with your estate.
 This may not be the person who you would want or trust to deal with your personal affairs.

 Likewise, should the gift to your former spouse lapse you must appoint another to receive your estate, otherwise the Intestacy Rules will apply.
 What this means is that if your existing Will has not provided for an alternative beneficiary, your estate will pass in accordance with the strict provisions of the law only.
 Therefore, passing to individuals you might not wish to benefit.

 Any gift or bequest in that Will also lapses.

 To avoid uncertainty we advise you to make a new Will.